GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/google-translate/docs/modules/google-translate/en.md

 # Google Translate

-Directive `@strTranslate` to translate a field value to over 190 languages using the Google Translate API.
+Inject the Google Translate API as a translation provider into directive `@strTranslate`, to translate a field value to over 190 languages.

 ## Description

+Make Google Translate's API available as a translation provider in directive `@strTranslate`.

 Add directive `@strTranslate` to any field of type `String`, to translate it to the desired language.